 In this article, we explain what testosterone and DHT are and provide an overview of how these hormones are produced and regulated by the body.
 We also discuss the role of these androgens in men’s health and what can go wrong when androgen levels are abnormal.
 Lastly, we review treatments for low testosterone.

-For men who are concerned about male pattern hair loss, these discussions provide an important context for why it’s important to develop targeted treatments that can help avoid broad disruption of androgen levels in males.
+For men who are concerned about male pattern hair loss, these discussions provide an important context for why it’s important to develop targeted treatments such as topical finasteride, that can help avoid broad disruption of androgen levels in males.

 What are androgens?